ritchieng/deep-learning-wizard/docs/language_model/mmlm/mmlm_intro.md

     === "**Easy Option | Install Ollama Directly**"

-        If you do not want to run apptainer, feel free to just install the [Ollama](https://ollama.com) executable, and you can get up and running with all the Ollama commands like `ollama serve` and `ollama run mistral` for example.
+        If you do not want to run apptainer, feel free to just install the [Ollama](https://ollama.com) executable, and you can get up and running with all the Ollama commands like `ollama serve` and `ollama run llava:13b` for example.

     === "**Hard/Scalable Option | Using Apptainer**"

         Follow our [tutorial on Apptainer](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/) to get started.
 Once you have followed the tutorial till the [Ollama section](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/#ollama-multi-modal-workloads-example-llava7b-v16) where you successfully ran `ollama serve` and `ollama run llava:13b`, you can run the `apptainer shell --nv --nvccli apptainer_container_0.1.sif` command followed by `jupyter lab` to access and run this notebook.

         When you shell into the Apptainer `.sif` container, you will need to navigate the directory as you normally would into the Deep Learning Wizard repository that you cloned, requiring you to `cd ..` to go back a few directories and finally reaching the right folder.

 ## Images